Scrappy cushion is a textile art workshop to show you how to use all those fabric leftovers to create a unique new embroidered cushion.

 Oops, you've just missed this.
 Check again soon for more dates.

-Scrappy cushion is an easy and fun class for anyone who can use a sewing machine.
-If you've collected a large stash of fabric offcuts, ribbons and trims, then this is perfect for using them creatively.
+Scrappy cushion is an easy and fun textile art workshop for anyone who can use a sewing machine.
+If you've collected a large stash of fabric offcuts, ribbons and trims, then this is perfect for using them to make a background for creative embroidery.
 Firstly I'll show you how to make new fabric from old.
 This is a fantastic way to upcycle and repurpose old clothing, and household textiles too.
 It's a true 'zero waste' project.
 Your new fabric is decorated with whatever utility or embroidery stitches you have available, and further ribbon or trims can be added on top.
+Your new stitched textile will be completely personal and unique.

 Any fabrics can be used: craft cotton in small print pattern works well, but more luxurious fabrics like satin, velvet or brocade are lovely for adding richness.
 Lace and chenille add texture.